Hillier, South Australia

 Hillier is a northern suburb of Adelaide, South Australia.
 It is located in the Town of Gawler.

 Geography

 Hillier is a western suburb of the Gawler local government area.
 It is primarily bounded by Angle Vale Road, Wingate Road, the Sturt Highway and the Gawler River.

 Demographics

-The 2006 Census by the Australian Bureau of Statistics counted 674 persons in Hillier on census night.
-Of these, 50% were male and 50% were female.
+The 2021 Census by the Australian Bureau of Statistics counted 814 persons in Hillier on census night.
+Of these, 47% were male and 53% were female.

-The majority of residents (55.8%) are of Australian birth, with other common census responses being England (31.8%), Scotland (2.1%) and Italy (2.1%).
+The majority of residents (62.3%) are of Australian birth, with other common census responses being England (21.6%), Scotland (2.1%) and Vietnam (1.4%).

 The age distribution of Hillier residents is skewed higher than the greater Australian population.
-86.7% of residents were over 25 years in 2006, compared to the Australian average of 66.5%; and 13.3% were younger than 25 years, compared to the Australian average of 33.5%.
+73.5% of residents were over 25 years in 2021, compared to the Australian average of 69.8%; and 26.5% were younger than 25 years, compared to the Australian average of 30.2%.

 Community

 Local newspapers include the News Review Messenger and The Bunyip.
 Other regional and national newspapers such as The Plains Producer, The Advertiser and The Australian are also available.